hsh0615/LinkMind/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Unresolved Link Handler"
+3. Click Browse and search for "LinkMind"
 4. Install the plugin and enable it

 ### Manual Installation

-1. Download the latest release from the [releases page](https://github.com/hsh0615/obsidian-unresolved-link-handler/releases)
+1. Download the latest release from the [releases page](https://github.com/hsh0615/LinkMind/releases)
 2. Extract the ZIP file to your Obsidian plugins folder: `.obsidian/plugins/`
 3. Reload Obsidian
 4. Enable the plugin in the Community Plugins settings